CDS Editors and IDEs

 Example for architectural violation:

-Hovering over a node will show the number of files involved and the combined size of all involved files.
-Use this function to get a rough understanding about the complexity and the compilation speed.
+Hovering over a node will show the number of files involved and their combined size.
+Use this function to get a rough understanding about complexity and compilation speed.

 Editor Performance